 I’ve got many pages folded over, but there is one page of particular interest for those who write about the road.
 As Moran notes:

 Every year, more than 120,000 new books are published in Britain, creating millions of volumes that will never be opened, let alone read.
 Many of these unread books are shredded into tiny fibre pellets called bitumen modifier, which can be used to make roads, holding the blacktop in place and doubling as a sound absorber.
 A mile of motorway consumes about 50,000 books.
 The M6 Toll Road [as pictured above] used up two-and-a-half million old Mills and Boon novels, romantic dreams crushed daily juggernauts.

 Every author lives in vague, free-floating terror of unsold pallets of his books next in line for the pulping process (after dropping through all the other Dantean levels into remainder purgatorio) but after reading the above, I can note, with distinct enthusiasm, the perverse idea that unsold copies of Traffic may some day not be read, but indeed driven upon.
 It could give speed reading a whole new meaning.

 This entry was posted on Saturday, June 27th, 2009 at 2:15 pm and is filed under Etc., Roads, Traffic Wonkery.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.